Infrastructure Investment and Jobs Act: Overview

-The bill would also make the Minority Business Development Agency a permanent agency.
+The law makes the Minority Business Development Agency a permanent agency.
+It authorizes the DOT to create an organization called the Advanced Research Projects Agency–Infrastructure (ARPA–I), with a broad remit over transportation research akin to DARPA, HSARPA, IARPA, ARPA-E, and ARPA-H, with the first appropriations of $3.22 million being made in the Consolidated Appropriations Act, 2023.
+It broadens the powers of the Federal Permitting Improvement Steering Council and codifies the Trump administration's One Federal Decision executive order to provide faster conflict resolution among agencies, in speeding up infrastructure design approvals.

 Impact on environment and climate

-A report written by the REPEAT project, said the Infrastructure Investment and Jobs Act alone will make only a small reduction in emissions, but as they say: "We lack modeling capabilities to reflect the net effect of surface transportation investments in highways (which tend to increase on-road vehicle and freight miles traveled) and rail and public transit (which tend to reduce on-road vehicle and freight miles traveled).
-These significant programs are therefore not modeled in this analysis, an important limitation of our assessment of the Infrastructure Investment and Jobs Act".
+An October 2021 report written by the REPEAT Project, a partnership between the Evolved Energy Research firm and Princeton University's ZERO Lab, said the Infrastructure Investment and Jobs Act alone will make only a small reduction in emissions, but as they say:We lack modeling capabilities to reflect the net effect of surface transportation investments in highways (which tend to increase on-road vehicle and freight miles traveled) and rail and public transit (which tend to reduce on-road vehicle and freight miles traveled).
+These significant programs are therefore not modeled in this analysis, an important limitation of our assessment of the Infrastructure Investment and Jobs Act.The Georgetown Climate Center tried to estimate how the $599 billion investment for surface transportation in the law can impact emissions from transportation.
+It created two scenarios: "high emissions" and "low emissions".
+In the first scenario, from the money dedicated to highways, more money will go to building new highways, while in the second, more will go to repairing existing highways.
+The other spending areas' characteristics are not so different.
+The first scenario sees increased cumulative emissions over the years 2022–2040 by more than 200 million tons, while the second decreases them by around 250 million tons.

+In August 2022, the Boston Consulting Group analyzed the Act and found $41 billion of it would be spent on energy projects germane to climate action, $18 billion on similarly germane transportation projects, $18 billion on "clean tech" intended to cut hard-to-abate emissions, $0 on manufacturing, and $34 billion on other climate action provisions.

-The bill includes the largest federal investment in public transit in history.
-The bill includes spending figures of $105 billion dollars in public transport.
+The law includes the largest federal investment in public transit in history.
+The law includes spending figures of $105 billion in public transport.
 It also spends $110 billion on fixing roads and bridges and includes measures for climate change mitigation and improving access for cyclists and pedestrians.
 Increasing use of public transport and related transit-oriented development can reduce transportation emissions in human settlements by 78% and overall US emissions by 15%.

-The bill includes spending $21 billion for environmental projects, $50 billion for water storage, and $15 billion for electric vehicles. $73 billion will be spent on power infrastructure including the electrical grid's adjustment to renewable energy.
-It also gives $4.7 billion to cap orphan wells abandoned by oil and gas companies and $1 billion to better connect neighborhoods separated by transport infrastructure as part of environmental justice efforts.
-This $1 billion will be spent through the Reconnecting Communities Pilot (RCP) discretionary grant program that, among other priorities, promotes: "New or improved, affordable transportation options to increase safe mobility and connectivity for all, including for people with disabilities, through lower-carbon travel like walking, cycling, rolling, and transit that reduce greenhouse gas emissions and promote active travel.